RSquared1427/RSquared1427.github.io/Experience.md

 prediction, classification using a wide variety of statistical computing programs, including R, SAS, SPSS, and Minitab.

-* ## Graduate Student Instuctor at Purdue University
+* ## Graduate Student Instructor at Purdue University
 January 2016 - Present

   Acting as the course web-master for Introduction to Statistics class (STAT 350).
 I am responsible for preparing, administering weekly quizzes,reviewing SAS, R and lab notes, holding weekly office hours, and proctoring examinations.